NeedHotWaifus/Suraware/README.md

 By accessing, downloading, or using this software, you acknowledge and agree to the following terms:

-1. **NO MALICIOUS USE**: This project is strictly for educational purposes, security research, and authorized penetration testing ONLY.
-Any malicious use is strictly prohibited and illegal.
+1. **NO UNAUTHORIZED USE**: This project is strictly for educational purposes, security research, and authorized penetration testing ONLY.
+Any unauthorized use is strictly prohibited and illegal.

 2. **AUTHORIZATION REQUIRED**: You must have explicit written authorization before testing this software on any system you do not own.